 A minimum of 3 hunters required.

 A deposit of 30% will secure your booking.

 It is not necessary for you to bring your Shotgun and Ammunition.

-Shotgun rental is $80 per day and excluded on the above costs/fees.
+Shotgun rental is $80 per day and includes ammunition.

 Applicable Ammunition can be purchased at the Lodge at $120.

 Each customer has his or her own expectations, so we make a point to find out what they would like before they arrive.
 That way the client gets to shoot what they came for, making for a special and unforgettable stay.
 Wing shooting safaris are tailored to suit each group’s specific requirements and can include photographic/sightseeing, fishing and plains game hunting.
 Due to the different wing shooting options and species, emphasis is placed on variety rather than quantity.
 However, early season hunts often see some really big bags.
 We strongly recommend the use of 12 Gauge shotguns, as ammunition is readily available.
 Although we suggest a minimum of four hunters to plan an effective safari, we do cater for smaller, more exclusive groups.